Classification of qubit cellular automata on hypercubic lattices

-As QCAs are algebra automorphisms, they are fully specified by the action of the local rule on a set of generators \footnote{An algebra consists of all finite linear combinations over $\C$ of finite products of its generators.} of the qubit algebra $\cM_2$, e.g., $\sigma^1$ and $\sigma^2$.
-Referring to Theorem \ref{thm:classific}, for the subclass of Clifford QCAs, up to site-wise rotations by multiples of $\pi/2$ and shifts, the local rule can be given by a multiply controlled-phase with angles $\varphi_i \in \{0,\pi\}$, that is, for $j=1,2\,$,
+Being algebra automorphisms, QCA are fully specified by their action on a set of generators of the qubit algebra \footnote{An algebra consists of all finite linear combinations over $\C$ of finite products of its generators.}, e.g. $\{\sigma^1, \sigma^2\}$.
+For the subclass of Clifford QCA, up to site-wise unitaries by multiples of $\pi/2$ and shifts, the local rule is given by multiply controlled-phases with angles $\varphi_i \in \{0,\pi\}$, that is, for $j=1,2\,$

-We now provide a further classification based on the rate of information flow through a boundary.
+We now provide a further classification based on the information flow through a boundary.
 Here as well, support algebras are the cornerstone of our analysis.
-Let us introduce some notation (FIG.~\ref{fig:Margolus}) and recall the result for one spatial dimension.
+Let us introduce some notation (FIG.~\ref{fig:neighborhood}) and recall the result for $1+1$ dimension.
 Let $\mathfrak{c}$ be the \textit{super-cell}

 consisting of $2^s$ sites, $Q$ the set of $2^s$ \textit{quadrants} $\mathfrak q(\bm q)$